James Atoe

 James Atoe (born October 1, 1991) is an American former professional football offensive lineman.
-He played college football at University of Washington and attended The Dalles High School in The Dalles, Oregon.
+He played college football for the Washington Huskies and attended The Dalles High School in The Dalles, Oregon.
 He was a member of the Colorado Crush, Spokane Empire, and Washington Valor.

 College career

 Atoe played for the Washington Huskies from 2010 to 2014.
 He was the team's starter his final year and helped the Huskies to 31 wins.
 He played in 43 games during his career including 13 starts at guard and 7 at tackle.